Nurse maternity planning: FMLA, announcement timing, and assignment safety

 If you work in an environment with documented pattern of scheduling retaliation against pregnant nurses – your hospital has a history, your unit has a specific culture, you have witnessed it firsthand – later announcement reduces your exposure window.
 Document everything from the moment you announce: who you told, when, any scheduling changes that follow.

-FMLA eligibility requires two conditions, both of which must be met: you must have worked for the employer for at least 12 months, and you must have worked at least 1,250 hours during the 12 months immediately preceding the leave.
+FMLA eligibility requires three conditions, all of which must be met: you must have worked for the employer for at least 12 months, you must have worked at least 1,250 hours during the 12 months immediately preceding the leave, and you must work at a location where the employer has at least 50 employees within 75 miles.
 If you are a newer nurse or a part-time nurse working reduced hours, verify your eligibility before assuming you have FMLA protection.

 What FMLA provides when you are eligible: